Kids and Toddler Bike Helmets: How to Choose

 6. Number of Vents

-Helmet are hot.
+Helmets are hot.
 Vents increase air flow, cooling the head, leading to a more pleasant ride.
-Bicycle style helmets generally have a lot more vents than skater style.
+Bicycle style helmets generally have more vents than skater-style helmets.

 Air channels between the vents in the foam also greatly increase the cooling abilities of the helmet.
 Often times, the pads have to be removed to see the channels as they run under the pads.